Kenseler/apnacollege-demo/README.md

 # apnacollege-demo
-This is my second repository
+This is my second git repository.
+Author - Parvesh Sharma